best things to do in Monaco

 If you’re looking to do some shopping, check out the charming and historic La Condamine Market.

-Housing some twenty shops and stalls, the market takes place every day of the week, all year round, in the thriving center of Monaco-Ville, making it easy to pop by no matter your schedule!
+Housing some twenty shops and stalls, the fruit and vegetable market takes place every day of the week, all year round, in the thriving center of Monaco-Ville, making it easy to pop by no matter your schedule!

-Head here for tasty local dishes and drinks, grab some fresh flowers or homemade pasta, or just take a peek inside at its vibrant atmosphere.
+Head out to the Condamine district for tasty local dishes and drinks, grab some fresh flowers or homemade pasta, or just take a peek inside at its vibrant atmosphere.
+Due to Monaco’s strategic location on the Mediterranean coast, it’s no surprise that the market has an abundant selection of freshly caught fish and seafood!

 26 – Take a day trip along the French Riviera